1. The last time a law was passed regulating the personal care industry in the United States was in 1938 (yes that is almost 100 years ago!).

 10. Ingredients that are known to cause cancer, neurological problems, behavioral problems, allergies, and infertility are all allowed in products marketed to children and babies.

-11. The rates of cancer continue to rise, and it’s known that 1 in 5 skincare and beauty products on the market contain ingredients that are linked to cancer.
+11. The rates of cancer continue to rise, and it’s known that 1 in 5 skincare and beauty products on the market contain ingredients that are known to cause or linked to cancer.

 12. Our newborns are already being contaminated with toxic chemicals before they are even born.
 It has been shown that the umbilical cord blood of new born babies contains over 200 industrial chemicals at the time of birth.